Simar710/GryphHub/README.md

 • There are different users of GryphHub website:
 1. Student
 2. Professor
-3. Graduate Student
-4. Applicant
+3. Applicant
-5. Student Counsellor
+4. Student Counsellor

 Each user has different use of website.
 Therefore, the interface is different for each user.